 Babies are little sponges right from when they are born (and even whilst they are in the womb)!
 They are absorbing information from all of their experiences and surroundings and trying to sort through the information to store the ‘important stuff’.
 We often talk about first words that children develop around 12 months of age, but your baby is communicating with you right from birth and we can communicate back to them!

 As a Speech Pathologist I am often asked about language and communication in babies.
-These are the communicative development milestones that you can expect:
+These are the baby communication milestones that you can expect:

 At such a young age, when babies haven’t learnt to talk or make intentional facial expressions, their main way of communicating with you is crying – it tells you that they need you, whether they are uncomfortable, in pain, have a dirty nappy or are hungry.
 They also very quickly learn to cry when they want you (even though nothing is wrong)!